telerik/reporting-docs/doc-output/configure-the-report-engine/typeValidation-element.md

 # typeValidation Element Overview

 As Telerik Reporting consumes report definitions, they are a potential attack vector and a malicious actor could utilize a modified report to execute an attack against a system that uses Telerik Reporting.
 To prevent that, the Reporting engine validates the serialization types of the report definition and the expression types used in the report.
-The typeValidation element defines configuration settings for this validation.
+The `typeValidation` element defines the configuration settings for this validation.

 XML-based configuration file: